Hans Kuhn (chemist): Supramolecular machines

 (a) Modeling emergence of first replicating strand (oligomer R). (b) Very particular location on the prebiotioc planet.
 Arrow: small region, very particular cyclic change of temperature and many other special conditions given by chance just here. (c) Evolution of increasingly complex self-reproducing forms by populating increasingly unfavorable regions.

-In the beginning of the 1960s, Kuhn thought about a new paradigm in chemistry: the synthesis of different molecules which fit structurally into each other in such a way that they form planned functional units (supramolecular machines).
+In the beginning of the 1960s, Kuhn worked on the synthesis of different molecules which fit structurally into each other in such a way that they form planned functional units (supramolecular machines).
 His research group constructed simple prototypes of supramolecular functional units by advancements of the Langmuir–Blodgett films.
-Such films are known today under the name Langmuir–Blodgett-Kuhn-films (LBK-films) or Langmuir–Blodgett-Kuhn-(LBK)-layers.
-The many different techniques to manipulate systems of monolayers were developed in close cooperation of Kuhn and Dietmar Möbius.
-Thus the layers should be called Langmuir–Blodgett-Möbius-Kuhn (LBMK)-layers.
+Such films are known today under the name Langmuir–Blodgett–Kuhn films (LBK films) or Langmuir–Blodgett–Kuhn (LBK) layers.
+The many different techniques to manipulate systems of monolayers were developed in close cooperation of Kuhn and his student Dietmar Möbius.
+Thus the layers should be called Langmuir–Blodgett–Möbius–Kuhn (LBMK) layers.

 In close correspondence to the objective of constructing supramolecular functional units he (now at the Max Planck Institute for Biophysical Chemistry in Göttingen) approached theoretically the origin of life: modelling a hypothetical chain of many small physical-chemical steps that leads to the genetic apparatus.
 Some steps are of particular significance, such as the step initiating the transition from a multiplication and translation apparatus into a multiplication, transcription and translation apparatus.
 This genetic apparatus agrees in the basic structure and in the mechanism with the biological multiplication and translation apparatus.
 The skill of the experimentalist building supramolecular machines is replaced in life's origin by very particular conditions given by chance in a very particular location on the prebiotic earth and elsewhere in the universe driving the process.

 The unifying paradigm has led to construct supramolecular machines and to invent a pathway leading to an apparatus based on the same mechanism as the genetic apparatus of bio-systems.
 This required thinking in terms of strongly simplifying theoretical models describing complex situations.
 Important new methods were invented and developed in several laboratories.
-This caused a divergence - supramolecular chemistry, molecular electronics, Systems chemistry and important contributions to nano-technology.
+This caused a divergence - supramolecular chemistry, molecular electronics, systems chemistry and important contributions to nano-technology.

 Future research will be based on integrating these topics.
 Having in mind this coherence is stimulating and will be useful.
 In Kuhn's view these challenging topics should be included in a modern textbook on physical chemistry.

+Retirement research

-During his retirement, Kuhn developed (with his son Christoph and with Horst Dieter Försterling) his early work on π-electron density (a precursor of the Density functional theory (DFT)) to a very useful approximation called BCD method (bondlength consistent with total π-electron density method).
-He contributed in understanding Photosynthesis of Purple bacteria, the proton pump of Halobacterium, and the ATP synthase motor.
+During his retirement, Kuhn developed (with his son Christoph and with Horst Dieter Försterling) his early work on π-electron density (a precursor of the density functional theory (DFT)) to a very useful approximation called BCD method (bondlength consistent with total π-electron density method).
+He contributed in understanding photosynthesis of purple bacteria, the proton pump of halobacterium, and the ATP synthase motor.